bestia-dev/cheatsheets/webpage_hit_counter.md

 I plan to make a web interface for manipulating data in webpage_hit_counter.
 But this project takes a lot of time.
 There must be a backend app and a frontend app and something sane in between.
 Then it must have a good authentication and authorization module.
 This takes time to develop and it is not funny and amusing.
 In the mid-time I need to work with the database.
 I can do all the things in psql easy, but manually.
-Some code for psql
+Some code for psql:

 ``` psql
 // enter psql
 psql -h localhost -p 5432 -U admin -W -d webpage_hit_counter